JamesHawk585/cli-companion/NOTES.md

     a.
 Serch bar can search by: name, tag, desciprion, or code block.

+    ## Add Snippet:
+    1. Clear the modal form on submission.

     ## Delete Snippet:
     1. attached onClick event to delete button. onCick calls an anonymous function that in turn calls handleDeleteSnippet in App.jsx.
     2. Create handleDeleteSnippet in App.jsx